Girl Meets Dirt

 We’re inspired by the fact that so many of these trees have been producing for over a century and want to highlight that terroir by keeping add-ins to a minimum.
 That’s also why we market our preserves not as jams, but as “Cuttings” and “Spoon” preserves - to encourage our customers to think about fruit preserves differently and to use them in different ways - our favorite being with a delicious cheese & charcuterie board (though they do just great on toast too!).
 We think this fruit is really special; we hope our preserves help tell their story.

 Girl Meets Dirt has been featured nationally and locally in publications such as: Edible Seattle, Conde Naste Traveler, Epicurious.com, Pure Green Magazine, Seattle Met, The Seattle Times, Departures, etc.

-Our kitchen & shop is open for tastings by appointment (please call, email, or stop by to reserve...if our hands are free, we may be able to accomodate you immediately).
-Feel free to visit during normal business hours (currently M-F 9-5pm) to say hello and to purchase preserves, or, come see (and taste!) at the Saturday Orcas, San Juan Island, or Seattle University District farmer’s market.
+Our kitchen & shop is open daily for complimentary tastings.
+Feel free to visit during normal business hours (currently M-F 9-5pm) to say hello and to purchase preserves, or, come see (and taste!) at the Saturday Orcas, San Juan Island, or Seattle Ballard farmer’s market.